chrispalmeri/hugo-starter/README.md

   * what color should black codeblock text be
   * consolidate color definitions
       * syntax.css is really only 5 colors, plus black, white, and mid-gray
-  * kill 90% font stepdown on sublists
   * get rid of unused css
+  * bottom padding on main
-  * lost of other stuff
+  * lots of other stuff